blab/zika-seq/pipeline/README.md

 ```
   If `install.sh` fails, you may need to run `chmod 700 install.sh` before `./install.sh`.

+3. Make any directories that you have specified in the config file that do not already exist.
+We usually put these directories in the repo itself.
+If it is your very first time running the repo you'll need to make `build` and `data` directories.
+For subsequent runs, you'll need to make library-specific directories that contain `basecalled_reads`, `process`, and `demux` directories.

-3. Open `cfg.py` and change config information as appropriate:
+4. Open `cfg.py` and change config information as appropriate:
   - `raw_reads` : directory containing un-basecalled `.fast5` numbered directories.
   - `dimension` : sequencing dimension (1d or 2d)
   - `demux_dir` : path to directory where demultiplexing will take place